Chainflow/oasis-mission-control/README.md

 This should free operator time and attention to put toward other value-added ecosystem activities, e.g. thoughtfully participating in network governance.

+## For the Oasis Community

+We're building this for the Oasis Community.
+While the Oasis validators may seem like the most obvious beneficiaries, the broader Oasis community will also benefit from a more secure network, more diverse set of validators and greater validator governance participation.

+There will be a number of checkpoints along the way to collect community feedback.
+We look forward to the community's feedback, to help align what's built to the specific needs of the Oasis community.

 ## Timeline and Plan

 Assume 18 June start date.